-John's practice focuses on patent litigation in the software, electrical, and mechanical arts.
+John’s practice focuses on patent, trade secret and copyright litigation in the software and electrical arts.
 With over 15 years of patent litigation experience, he has represented clients in virtually every industry.
-John has successfully tried patent cases in Federal Courts nationwide, and has successfully handled appeals before... see more >
+John has successfully tried patent cases in federal courts nationwide, and has successfully handled appeals before the Federal Circuit.

-John is also the Chair of Brooks Kushman’s Open Source Compliance practice.
-He advises companies regarding effective use of open source software in their commercial products.
-He develops customized strategies for compliance with applicable open source license terms.
+Leveraging his extensive software litigation experience, John leads the firm’s FRAND licensing and Open Source Software compliance practice.
+With respect to FRAND licensing, John works with automotive OEMs and suppliers to address licensing standard essential patents for wireless communication technology.
+John also advises companies regarding effective use of open source software in their commercial products.
+He helps companies develop customized corporate policies and strategies for compliance with applicable open source license terms.
 John’s team manages source code audits and works closely with software developers and business managers to properly navigate the various open source license terms.
 John’s team has undertaken the audit-and-advice service on complex systems in the automotive, consumer electronics, medical device, and computer industries.

-John is admitted to practice before the United States Supreme Court, Federal Circuit Court of Appeals, the Sixth Circuit Court of Appeals, and U.S. District Courts in Delaware, California, Texas, Illinois, Florida, Massachusetts, Michigan, New Jersey and Wisconsin.
+John is admitted to practice before the United States Supreme Court, Federal Circuit Court of Appeals, the Sixth Circuit Court of Appeals, and the U.S. District Courts in the Eastern and Western District of Michigan, the Eastern District of Texas, the Western District of Wisconsin, and Colorado.
 John is also a registered patent attorney, and is authorized to practice before the U.S. Patent Office.

 John holds a Master’s Degree in Electrical Engineering from the University of Michigan, and an undergraduate degree in Mechanical Engineering from the University of Buffalo, where he graduated cum laude.
 John’s background in both electrical and mechanical engineering allows him to handle patent cases involving many different technologies.